gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "As real as you are."
 He ushered her in
-and handed her a tattered old picture book that just happened to be lying on his battered old rocking chair.
+and handed her a tattered old picture book that just happened to be lying on a rocking chair that looked even older than him.
 "Would you like to borrow this one?
 There are lots of others."
 She walked out of the house with an armload of books and stars in her eyes,